ntk148v/til/linux/network-performance-ultimate-guide.md

 ![](https://pic002.cnblogs.com/images/2012/360373/2012110119582618.png)

+> **NOTE**: Some NICs are  "multiple queues" NICs.
+This diagram above shows just a single ring buffer for simplicity, but depending on the NIC you are using and your hardware settings you may have mutliple queues in the system.
+Check [Share the load of packet processing among CPUs](#24-share-the-load-of-packet-processing-among-cpus) section for detail.

 1. Packet arrives at the NIC
-2. NIC verifies `MAC` (if not on promiscuous mode) and `FCS` and decide to drop or to continue
+2. NIC verifies `MAC` (if not on [promiscuous mode](https://unix.stackexchange.com/questions/14056/what-is-kernel-ip-forwarding)) and `FCS` and decide to drop or to continue
-3. NIC does [DMA (Direct Memory Access) packets at RAM](https://en.wikipedia.org/wiki/Direct_memory_access), in a region previously prepared (mapped) by the driver.
+3. NIC does [DMA (Direct Memory Access) packets at RAM](https://en.wikipedia.org/wiki/Direct_memory_access), in the specified memory addressm, which is allocated and initialized by the NIC driver.
 4. NIC enqueues references to the packets at receive ring buffer queue `rx` until `rx-usecs` timeout or `rx-frames`.
 Let's talk about the RX ring buffer:
-   - It is a [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer) where an overflow simply overwrites existing data.
+   - It is a [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer) where *an overflow simply overwrites existing data*.
    - It is used to store incoming packets until they can be processed by the device driver.
 The device driver drains the RX ring, typically via SoftIRQs (we will talk about it then), which puts the incoming packets into a kernel data structure called an `sk_buff` or `skb` (Socket Kernel Buffers - [SKBs](http://vger.kernel.org/~davem/skb.html)) to begin its journey through the kernel and up to the application which owns the relevant socket.
    - Fixed size, FIFO and located at RAM (of course).
 5. NIC raises a `HardIRQ` - Hard Interrupt.
+   - `HardIRQ`: interrupt from the hardware, known-as "top-half" interrupts.
+   - When a NIC receives incoming data, it copies the data into kernel buffers using DMA.
+The NIC notifies the kernel of this data by raising a HardIRQ.
+These interrupts are processed by interrupt handlers which do minimal work, as they have already interrupted another task and cannot be interrupted themselves.
-   - The Hard IRQ can be expensive in terms of CPU usage, especially when holding kernel locks.
-   - Hard interrupts can be seen in `/proc/interrupts`.
+   - HardIRQs can be expensive in terms of CPU usage, especially when holding kernel locks.
+If they take too long to execute, they will cause the CPU to be unable to respond to other HardIRQ, so the kernel introduces `SoftIRQs` (Soft Interrupts), so that the time-consuming part of the HardIRQ handler can be moved to the SoftIRQ handler to handle it slowly.
+We will talk about SoftIRQ in the next steps.
+   - HardIRQs can be seen in `/proc/interrupts` where each queue has an interrupt vector in the 1st column assigned to it.
+These are initialized when the system boots or when the NIC device driver module is loaded.
+Each RX and TX queue is assigned a unique vector, which informs the interrupt handler as to which NIC/queue the interrupt is coming from.
+The columns represent the number of incoming interrupts as a counter value:

     ```shell
-    # For example, the columns represent the number of incoming interrupts as a counter value
     egrep “CPU0|eth3” /proc/interrupts
         CPU0 CPU1 CPU2 CPU3 CPU4 CPU5
     110:    0    0    0    0    0    0   IR-PCI-MSI-edge   eth3-rx-0